Next Event! Struggle Mallorca & Mallorca Gravel

 This lesser-known climb, tucked at the western end of the Swaledale Valley, is nearly 4km long and 8% average with gradients of nearly 20%.

-Keep something in the tank for the final tough ramp to the summit, before a great descent back down into the valley.
+Take it easy on the lower slopes of this cycling climb.
+You'll need to keep something in the tank for the final tough ramp to the summit, before a great descent back down into the valley.

 Buttertubs Pass

-Made famous by the 2014 Tour de France Grand Depart and the 2019 UCI World Road Race World Championships, Buttertubs is more commonly climbed from Hawes (as the pros did).
+Made famous by the 2014 Tour de France Grand Depart and the 2019 UCI World Road Race World Championships, Buttertubs Pass is more commonly climbed from Hawes (as the pros did).

 There’s a short amount of respite before the final dig to the summit then the fast descent to the feed station at Stage One Cycles in Hawes.